kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-failure/README.md

 -->

-E2E tests will be added to verify that Pods referencing ResourceClaims which fail to allocate permanently transition to the `Failed` `status.phase`.
+E2E tests will be added to verify that Pods referencing ResourceClaims which receive permanent errors from DRA drivers transition to the `Failed` `status.phase`.

-Likewise, Pods referencing ResourceClaims which fail to allocate transiently should remain in the `Pending` phase until the transient error is overcome and the Pod reaches the `Running` phase.
+Likewise, Pods referencing ResourceClaims which cause drivers to fail transiently should remain in the `Pending` phase until the transient error is overcome and the Pod reaches the `Running` phase.